MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-large-apps.md

 ### Use Canvas components

-Canvas component custom output properties can be used as an alternative to named formulas.
-They are harder to use than named formulas, but are fully supported.
+Canvas components are most often used to create a UI control that can be placed on the Canvas just like a control.
+But, they can also be used without UI to perform calculations with custom output properties being an alternative to named formulas.
+Compared to named formulas, they are easier to share across apps with component libraries, harder to configure and use requiring an instance, but most importantly are fully supported while named formulas are still experimental.

 To split logic out:
 1. Switch to the **Components** tab in the **Tree view**.